go140point6/pvpcoin-explorer/readme.md

 node scripts/sync.js index reindex node scripts/sync.js index update
 ```
 If all goes well, the 'index update' should start at the genesis block and index all blocks (output to screen), takes a little while to complete ubt you'll definitely know it's working.
-When done, you can exit the 'update' screen
+When done, you can exit the 'update' screen.

+Note: Things didn't go well or work as expected with iquidus?
+Delete explorer/ folder and start fresh again (see above for start point).

 ### nginx reverse proxy
 ```